Claude Lecourbe: Enlistment as a private soldier

 Young Lecourbe studied at Poligny and Lons-le-Saunier but left school in 1777, refusing to submit himself to punishment, and enlisted in the Aquitaine Regiment.
-He served in the regiment for eight years; seeing action in the European theatre of the American War of Independence - in the Great Siege of Gibraltar and the capture of Minorca.
+He served in the regiment for eight years; seeing action in the European theatre of the American War of Independence – in the Great Siege of Gibraltar and the capture of Minorca.
 He was promoted to corporal in 1780 and was discharged on July 29, 1785.

 Early French revolutionary war military career

 The Army of the North

 In August 1789, at the start of the French Revolution, Lecourbe became the commander of the National Guard of Ruffey-sur-Seille (Jura).
 In 1790 he was chosen to represent Jura at the Fête de la Fédération, celebrating first anniversary of the revolution.

 Lecourbe joined the Army of the North and was rapidly promoted, first to captain in the 7th Volunteer Battalion of Jura, then becoming its Chief of Battalion in November 1791.
 As a lieutenant-colonel, Lecourbe took part in the capture of Porrentruy in April 1792.
-With a transfer to the Army of the North, Lecourbe would see significant action in 1793 in the Low countries theatre, fighting at Herzeele and Hondschoote on 6-8 of September before being wounded by a cannon shot to the left thigh at the First Battle of Courtrai.
+With a transfer to the Army of the North, Lecourbe would see significant action in 1793 in the Low countries theatre, fighting at Herzeele and Hondschoote on 6–8 September before being wounded by a cannon shot to the left thigh at the First Battle of Courtrai.
 Lecourbe would recover and distinguished himself at Wattignies latter in the year.

 Counter-insurgency and suspicion in the Vendée

 In November 1793 Lecourbe, along with his battalion, would be sent to the Vendée to aim in countering the growing royalist insurgency.
 However Lecourbe would be denounced by four fellow officers and accused of moderation on December 6.
 He was arrested on orders of Representative Ernest Dominique François Joseph Duquesnoy the next day and was sent to Amiens before transferring to Nantes prison to await trial.
-Lecourbe would be unanimously acquitted by the Revolutionary Tribunal of Nantes on the 13th of April 1794, and then would rejoin his battalion at Amiens.
+Lecourbe would be unanimously acquitted by the Revolutionary Tribunal of Nantes on 13 April 1794, and then would rejoin his battalion at Amiens.